 Dr. James Patterson “Franklin” Williams was born on the 12th March, 1877 near Esquesing Township in Halton County.
-He was the 2nd of 3 children born to Darius Williams and the former Augusta “Phoebe” Hutton.
+Dr. Williams was the 2nd of 3 children born to Darius Williams and the former Augusta “Phoebe” Hutton.
 His father was a buyer of woollen goods and eventually he became a manufacturer of woollen goods.
 Dr. Williams’ siblings were Violet Alberta Williams and Charles Lyle Williams.
 Dr. Williams graduated from High School in Georgetown 1896.

 He attended The University of Toronto Faculty of Medicine and graduated in 1900.
 After graduation he began the practice of medicine in Dresden.
 Dr. Williams joined the medical practice of Dr. Daniel Galbraith on St. George Street.
 From publications it appears that Dr. Williams specialized in midwifery and diseases associated with women and children.

 Dr. and Mrs. Williams lived on Hughes Street in Dresden.
 They had a son, Charles Daniel “Galbraith” Williams born on the 21st of May, 1905.